LTUC/amman-dotnet-401d2/Curriculum/Class05/Resources/LinkedList.md

 before the while loop restarts, we move `Current` to equal the next node in the list.

 Once we hit the end, we write out the last node, and then show that it is pointing to null.

+## Constructors in your Code

+When constructing your code, a few things to keep in mind.
+1. When making your `Node` class, you will need a `Node` Constructor.
+The purpose of this constructor is to guarantee that we will always have a value in the node once it is instantiated.

+2. When making a Linked List, you will want a constructor to make sure that you instantiate your Linked List you will have at least one node.
+This first node is what your `Head` and `Current` will point too.